-Auto Trader believes that this could be the future of selling cars.
+Auto Trader believes this could be the future of car sales.

 A large closed glass parallelepiped, a display and an automatic machine to ask for the characteristics of the car, a vending machine that shows the price of ancillary services.
 And maybe the type of installment according to the brand or type: cars a: 30 installments, cars b: 40 installments, cars c: 60 installments and so on.